ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Using ``ansible.builtin`` modules with z/OS UNIX
 ------------------------------------------------

-The Ansible community modules operate under the assumption that all textual data (files and pipes/streams) is UTF-8 encoded.
+The ``ansible.builtin`` modules operate under the assumption that all textual data (files and pipes/streams) is UTF-8 encoded.
 On z/OS, since textual data (file or stream) is sometimes encoded in EBCDIC and sometimes in UTF-8, special care must be taken to identify the correct encoding of target data.

-Here are some notes / pro-tips when using the community modules with z/OS UNIX.
+Here are some notes / pro-tips when using the ``ansible.builtin`` modules with z/OS UNIX.
 This is by no means a comprehensive list.
 Before using any Ansible modules, you must first :ref:`configure_zos_remote_environment`.

 * ansible.builtin.command / ansible.builtin.shell